Kaixhin/dockerfiles/cuda-digits/README.md

 cuda-digits
 ===========
-Ubuntu Core 14.04 + CUDA 7.0.28 + Pycaffe + DIGITS.
+Ubuntu Core 14.04 + CUDA 7.0.28 + Pycaffe (NVIDIA fork) + DIGITS.
 Requires the host has the corresponding CUDA drivers (v.
 346.46) installed for the kernel module.

 Usage
 -----